-Holders of Units of an ETF (the "Unitholders") will be able to redeem Units in any number for cash at a redemption price per Unit of 95% of the closing price for the Unit on the TSX on the effective day of redemption.
+Holders of Units of an ETF (the "Unitholders") will be able to redeem Units in any number for cash at a redemption price per Unit of 95% of the closing price for the Unit on the TSX or Cboe Canada, as applicable, on the effective day of redemption.
 Unitholders are advised to consult their brokers or investment advisers before redeeming Units for cash.
 Each ETF will also offer additional redemption or exchange options which are available where a Dealer, Designated Broker or Unitholder redeems or exchanges a prescribed number of Units (a "PNU").
 See "Exchange and Redemption of Units".